ifbowen/IBCoder/MBCoder/Pods/SQLCipher/README.md

 <a name="vauth"></a>
 ## Verifying Code Authenticity

-If you obtained an SQLite source tree from a secondary source, such as a GitHub mirror, and you want to verify that it has not been altered, there are a couple of ways to do that.

-If you have a release version of SQLite, and you are using the `sqlite3.c` amalgamation, then SHA3-256 hashes for the amalgamation are available in the [change log](https://www.sqlite.org/changes.html) on the official website.
-After building the `sqlite3.c` file, you can check that it is authentic by comparing the hash.
-This does not ensure that the test scripts are unaltered, but it does validate the deliverable part of the code and the verification process only involves computing and comparing a single hash.

-For versions other than an official release, or if you are building the `sqlite3.c` amalgamation using non-standard build options, the verification process is a little more involved.
 The `manifest` file at the root directory of the source tree contains either a SHA3-256 hash (for newer files) or a SHA1 hash (for older files) for every source file in the repository.
-You can write a script to extracts hashes from `manifest` and verifies the hashes against the corresponding files in the source tree.
 The SHA3-256 hash of the `manifest` file itself is the official name of the version of the source tree that you have.
 The `manifest.uuid` file should contain the SHA3-256 hash of the `manifest` file.
 If all of the above hash comparisons are correct, then you can be confident that your source tree is authentic and unadulterated.

 The format of the `manifest` file should be mostly self-explanatory, but